Read the text and choose the correct variant.

 There are over 800,000 American lawyers (70% of the world's total number), many of whom openly encourage such lawsuits.
 A lawyer often takes on a lawsuit as a sort of gamble.
 The lawyer enters an agreement with the client.
-If the client loses, the lawyer forfeits the legal fee.
+If the client loses, the lawyer has to pay a forfeit.
 If, however, the lawsuit is won, the lawyer takes up to 50% of the amount awarded.

 Choose true or false:

-1. A women sued her vet for causing physical injuries to her pet cat.
+1. A women sued her vet for causing physical injuries to her pet iguana.

 2. There has been two occasions when Martin Luther King was called a nigger.

 3. Only few American lawyers encourage this type of lawsuits.